The cost of transportation and car fuel rates are significantly augmenting today.

 - Air filters can also affect your car’s gas consumption.
 You have to make sure that they are clean for the engine to last longer.

 - Avoid speeding all the time.
 Try to drive in moderate as speeding will burn lots of gas.
 Apart from the waste of gas, this will also put your life at risk.
-If you are concerned of being late from work, try waking up earlier.
-This is just a little adjustment which will be paid off when you realized that you have saved a lot of money from gas.
+If you are concerned about being late from work, try waking up earlier.
+This is just a little adjustment that will be paid off when you realize that you have saved a lot of money from gas.

-- Have your tires checked regularly.
-Tires are very important to vehicles.
-They have to be inflated properly as the opposite will only use up more gas as well as damage the tire further.
+- Have your tires checked regularly?
+Tires are essential to vehicles.
+They have to be inflated properly as the opposite will only use up more gas and damage the tire further.
 So you should make sure that they are inflated properly to save money.

 - Avoid abrupt acceleration and break.
 A large percentage of gasoline usage comes from improper acceleration and break.

 - Think about your route before starting the engine.
 Try to choose the shortest way to arrive at your destination.
 A shorter distance is better than a longer one.